IBM/event-automation/_tutorials/ea-guided-tutorial-2.md

 ## Scenario: Redact personal information from order events
 {: #scenario}

-The operations team wants to enable another team to analyse order events, however this other team is not permitted access to personally-identifiable information (PII) about customers.
+The operations team wants to enable another team to analyze order events, however this other team is not permitted access to personally-identifiable information (PII) about customers.
 They need to be able to process order events without customer PII.

 ## Before you begin